woolfson-group/ccbuilder2/README.md

 [Wood CW and Woolfson DN (2017) CCBuilder 2.0: Powerful and accessible coiled-coil modelling, _Protein Science_. doi: 10.1002/pro.3279](http://dx.doi.org/10.1002/pro.3279)

 ### Contact Information
+I am no longer a member of the Woolfson group, but I do still actively maintain CCBuilder 2.
 If you have any queries about the application, please contact me:

-- email: chris.wood@bristol.ac.uk
+- email: chris.wood@ed.ac.uk
 - twitter: [@ChrisWellsWood](https://twitter.com/chriswellswood)